Walgreens The Thread

 • Get your flu shot early to make sure you're protected throughout the flu season, which can begin as early as October.

-Getting a flu shot is not only good for you, but it might also protect others in your household and community.
+Getting a flu shot is not only good for you, but it may also protect others in your household and community.
 Having immunity against the flu means you cannot spread the illness to people who aren't protected, such as babies who are too young to get a flu shot and people who are allergic to the vaccine.

 Have you gotten your flu shot this year?